The Driver's Handbook

 - where there are no parking bays, leave at least one metre between your vehicle and the vehicles in front and behind

 - unless permitted by a parking sign, leave a minimum of three metres between your vehicle and any continuous dividing line, dividing strip (Example 48); or, if there is no continuous dividing line or strip, leave a minimum of three metres from the other side of the road

 - if your vehicle is a heavy or long vehicle, it must be parked in the minimum number of parking bays, if there are parking bays available.

 Angle parking is indicated by signs or road markings.
 It means you must park your vehicle at the appropriate angle to the kerb, as indicated by the sign or markings on the road and you must park entirely within a parking bay.

-If a sign states Angle Parking but does not give the exact angle, you must park at 45 degrees with front to kerb (Example 49) unless a sign indicates otherwise.
+If a sign states Angle Parking but does not give the exact angle, you must park at 45° with the front of the vehicle to the kerb (Example 49) unless a sign indicates otherwise.

-If a sign or markings indicate 90 degree parking, you may park with front to the kerb (Example 50) unless a sign states otherwise.
+If a sign or markings indicate 90° parking, you may park with your front or rear to the kerb (Example 50) unless a sign indicates otherwise.